-- BE ON TIME.
-If you are uncomfortable on how to get to the interviewer, call and get directions.
+- Be on time.
+If you are uncomfortable about how to get to the interviewer, call and get directions.
 Remember that traffic or weather conditions can create difficulties, so be prepared.

 - Dress appropriately.
 Select a comfortable outfit and wear it in advance of the interview to ensure that no problems arise.

 - Relax and be yourself.
 Confidence, poise, and thoughtfulness are important ingredients of success.

 How important is the interview in getting accepted to medical school?

 The interview is very important in getting accepted to medical school.
 Although intellectual ability and record of achievement are important factors, the personal interview gives the admissions committee another dimension by which to evaluate and understand other traits necessary to foster the development of a competent, compassionate, and responsible physician.
 The ability to communicate and interact, social consciousness, maturity, personal integrity, tolerance, service to others, and motivation for a career in medicine are among the characteristics sought.